Ruth Westheimer

 In Brief

 Born in Germany in 1928, Ruth Westheimer survived the Holocaust because her mother sent her to a Swiss orphanage after Kristallnacht.
 After the war she went to Palestine, joined the Haganah, studied in Paris, and finally came to the United States.
 She had received her Ed.D. from Columbia when a guest appearance on a radio talk show led to a show of her own.
-With a genius for communicating joy in human sexuality—derived from Orthodox Judaism—she has gone from success to success.
-She has appeared on prime-time news and late night talk shows, written a series of best-selling books, and generally exploited all avenues of communication for her message that sex is a wholesome part of the human experience.
+With a genius for communicating joy in human sexuality—derived from Orthodox Judaism—she went from success to success.
+She appeared on prime-time news and late night talk shows, wrote a series of best-selling books, and generally exploited all avenues of communication for her message that sex is a wholesome part of the human experience.

 Early Life, Family, and Education